webkey-auth/webkey-auth.github.io/README.md

 With security, the question is always "who do I have to trust?"
 In this case, there are two relevant people/groups you're trusting by using webkey:

-1. Me - as the author, you're trusting me not to maliciously change the code on you
+1. Github - Since github is currently hosting this, you have to trust them
-2. Github - Since github is currently hosting this, you have to trust them
+2. Me - as the author, you're trusting me not to maliciously change the code on you.
+However you don't have to trust me *as much* since the repo is open source and github will keep a record of all changes to the site.

 Hopefully someday browsers will implement this natively so these two pieces of trust can go away.

 Tradeoffs
 =========

-The user's auth is stored permenantly somewhere on the machine, rather than being permanently stored only in a person's head like a password.
+The user's auth is stored permanently somewhere on the machine, rather than being permanently stored only in a person's head like a password.
 * This makes webkey more vulnerable to brute force and heuristic attacks than server-based password auth.
 Using an additional PIN can mitigate this.

 The user's derived AES key is stored in hashed form via pbkdf2 in browser localStorage